 9. Narcissa Malfoy

 Narcissa is a conflicted woman, and that makes her compelling.
 She pledged herself long ago to something that suddenly doesn't seem so important anymore.
-Draco's safety and future begin to outweigh all other concerns and her humanity shows through the cracks.
+As Draco's safety and future begins to outweigh all other concerns, her humanity shows through the cracks.

 8. Petunia Dursley

-I'd have loved a 10-minute scene between Harry and his aunt where they drop all pretense and try to understand one another.
+I would have loved a 10-minute scene between Harry and his aunt in which they drop all pretense and try to understand one another.
 There's so much shame, guilt, and anger bubbling below Petunia's prim surface; I wish she'd given up just a little more of her inner self.

 7. Bellatrix Lestrange

 Bellatrix has no moral compass to speak of, just the kicks she gets from causing others pain.
-Voldemort's #1 fan is completely unhinged and a total joy to watch.
+Voldemort's No. 1 fan is completely unhinged and a total joy to watch.